memgraph/docs/docs/reference-guide/metadata.md

 ## Query Statistics

-Query statistics will be sent whenever a user performs a query that will effect data in any way.
+Query statistics will be sent whenever a user executes a query that will affect data in any way.
 In other words we will track the quantity of these changes throughout the query execution and report it back to the user.